mmmmmon/KernelCjson/README.md

   The valueulong(type is unsigned long long) replaced the above members

 ### not enough security
-- Don't to use this lib direct.
+- Don't use this lib direct.

 - I was not test something modifyed functions of KernelCjson.